dominic-ks/iot-nest-firmware/README.md

  - ~/.config/gcloud/application_default_credentials.json needs to contain the gcloud private key
  - The ./bash folder contains other scripts that come in handy
  - docker and docker-compose, obviously...
+ - the registry has been made public with this: gcloud artifacts repositories add-iam-policy-binding iot-nest-firmware --location=europe-west2 --member=allUsers --role=artifactregistry.repositories.downloadArtifacts
+ - the registry can be made private like this: gcloud artifacts repositories remove-iam-policy-binding iot-nest-firmware --location=europe-west2 --member=allUsers --role=artifactregistry.repositories.downloadArtifacts

 <!-------------------------------->
 <!-------------------------------->